gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_profiles/taughet.md

 - The Lawyer: Occasionally relies on this persona for additional business acumen and providing a sense of stability.
 - Cerulean: Initial poses as an investor in the pub.
 If a job goes sideways, this will be used as a cover for Tau's actions, allowing him to take on his intended role: A scape goat.

+## Aliases
+- "The Boss": This alias is primairly used by "The Drow"